Central New York Regional Transportation Authority

-The Central New York Regional Transportation Authority, commonly referred to as Centro, is a New York State public benefit corporation and the operator of mass transit in Onondaga, Oswego, Cayuga, and Oneida counties in New York state.
+The Central New York Regional Transportation Authority (CNYRTA), commonly referred to as Centro, is a New York State public benefit corporation and the operator of mass transit in Onondaga, Oswego, Cayuga, Oneida, and Cortland counties in New York state.
 The CNYRTA was formed on August 1, 1970, along with similar agencies in Rochester, Albany, and Buffalo.

 Centro won the American Public Transportation Association's 2006 "Outstanding Public Transportation System Achievement Award" for bus companies serving 4 million to 30 million riders a year.

 Organization

 Centro has a 9-member board of directors, including one non-voting member.
-Its CEO is Brian Schultz.
+Its CEO is Christopher Tuff.
 In 2017, Centro had operating expenses of $93.34 million, no outstanding debt, and a level of staffing of 738 people.

 Subsidiaries

 The Central New York Regional Transportation Authority is authorized by the State of New York to operate transit services in Cayuga, Cortland, Jefferson, Madison, Oneida, Onondaga, and Oswego counties.
 The below subsidiaries operate transit services in the counties that have opted-in to the transportation district.